Dammu: Release

 The Telugu and Tamil versions released on 27 April 2012.
 Dammu released on approximately 2550 screens worldwide which was a record in Tollywood.
 It released in approx of 140+ theatres in Karnataka which is considered to be a record by out of state movie.

 Critical reception

-Deccan Chronicle wrote: "Dammu (Valour), as one of the Telugu films that made high on action and low on contents".
-Sify wrote: "Boyapati uses the same formula of Tollywood action movies with good dialogues, high voltage fight sequences and wraps ups with interesting twist and NTR's charged up performance".
-Rediff wrote: "Director Boyapati Seenu's new film Dammu has an outdated and clichéd storyline, regressive content, and mindless and excessive violence".
+B.V.S.
+Prakash of Deccan Chronicle wrote "Dhammu (Valour), as one of the Telugu films that made high on action and low on contents".
+Sify wrote "Boyapati uses the same formula of Tollywood action movies with good dialogues, high voltage fight sequences and wraps ups with interesting twist and NTR's charged up performance".